top of page

 The lack of any reasonable motive or opportunity for the alleged assassin and the presence of at least one frontal shot makes it plain that there is a strong case for conspiracy.

 Other topics – the murder of Dallas Police Officer J.D.
-Tippit, Jack Ruby’s murder of Oswald, and so forth – are certainly interesting and worthy of analysis in their own right, but are irrelevant to the immediate point of the shooting that took place in Dealey Plaza and therefore to the question of whether the President was killed as the result of a conspiracy.
+Tippit, Jack Ruby’s murder of Oswald, and so forth – are certainly important and worthy of analysis in their own right, but are irrelevant to the immediate point of the shooting that took place in Dealey Plaza and therefore to the question of whether the President was killed as the result of a conspiracy.

 Once a case for conspiracy is established, the questions of who carried it out and why follow naturally.
 After considering them for a long time, decades in fact, I’ve come to a point where I am finally able to articulate what I hope are cogent answers.

-Throughout the 1950s, the Central Intelligence Agency acted as a de facto foreign policy agency.
-Unlike the CIA of today, its actions were dictated by the personal desires of its leaders, and none more so than those of Allen Dulles, the agency’s director for more than a decade, from its founding in the late 1940s into the 1960s.
+Throughout the 1950s, the Central Intelligence Agency acted as this country’s de facto foreign policy, covert action and paramilitary agency.
+Unlike the CIA of today, it enjoyed near complete autonomy to carry out any particular activities which its leadership thought aided U.S. interests around the globe.
+Its actions were a reflection of the world views of the men who presided over it, none more than those of Allen Dulles, the agency’s director from 1953 through late 1961.
 The paternalistic Dulles was the very image of American eastern patrician elites.
-With his brother John Foster Dulles ensconced as Secretary of State for much of this period, American foreign policy and covert intelligence activities were carried out through the prism of their world view and in service to what they thought best for the country.
-A largely compliant President Eisenhower and congress offered little in the way of meaningful direction or oversight, and a servile media provided only minimal public accountability.
+With his brother John Foster Dulles ensconced as Secretary of State for much of this period, American foreign policy and covert intelligence activities were carried out through the prism of their notions of what was best for the U.S. They were aided in this by men, often of similar background, for whom the CIA at this point was less a Federal agency than a gentlemen’s club whose chessboard was the world - James Angleton, Cord Meyer, Richard Bissell, William Colby, Dick Helms, Frank Wisner and Tom Karamessines were only a few.
+They were able to play their games because a largely compliant Executive and congress offered little in the way of meaningful direction or oversight, and a servile media provided only minimal public accountability.

 Very quickly, the Agency found itself an actor on the world stage in pursuit of these goals: